More Divorce Topics

 Answering a Complaint for Divorce: A party who has been served with a divorce must file an “Answer and Defenses” to the Complaint within 30 days.
 The Answer is your response to the opposing party’s Complaint.
 Defenses (if you assert any) to the Complaint may be waived if not addressed in the first responsive pleading.
 A party is permitted to file a Counterclaim for Divorce in their Answer.
 This is where the Defendant can assert grounds for divorce and may also request relief against the opposing party.
 The quick deadlines require you seek an experienced attorney immediately upon service of the Complaint.

 Failure to respond to a Complaint for Divorce: In the event a party fails to respond to the Complaint for Divorce, they can forever waive legal defenses they may have.
-Further, a lack of response opens that party to a final judgement without their participation or knowledge.
+Further, a lack of response opens that party to a final judgment without their participation or knowledge.
 A court is authorized to grant a final judgment on all divorce issues (child custody, visitation, child support, asset and debt division, alimony, and attorney fees) even in the absence of participation by one of the parties.